 This full-day tour of Curitiba, Morretes, and Antonina in the Serra do Mar region includes a scenic train ride through the Atlantic Rainforest.
 First, enjoy a morning tour of Curitiba, passing the Tiradentes Square, the Guaira Theater, and the Museum of Oscar Niemeyer.
 Stop to visit the Wire Opera House, Tangua Park, Tingui Park, and the Botanical Garden.
 Also visit Antonina, a lovely and historic port town.
 Then transfer to Morretes, stopping there for a delicious lunch by the river, and free time to explore this quiet colonial town.
 The lunch (included) is a typical barreado, with slow-boiled beef and seafood.
 Return to Curitiba via the executive class 3-hour train ride through the Serra do Mar.
 The route was built in the late 19th century and crosses through lush rainforest, mountains, and bridges.
 View the Tango, Samba, Waterfalls Tour, which includes the Atlantic Rainforest.

 Salvador Bahia Markets Tour

-Visits the markets of Salvador and get to know the people, goods and produce that fill these open-air markets.
+Visit the markets of Salvador and meet the local people, goods and produce that fill these open-air markets.
 First visit the Feira de Sao Joaquim, where you’ll find handicrafts, vegetables, fruits, meat, herbs, leather items, and images of candomble gods.
 Next visit the Bairro da Liberdade, which has the largest African-Brazilian population in Bahia.
-As an additional option, you may also want to visit the Creche Beu Machado day care center, which is a social venture project entirely run by volunteers.
+As an additional option, you may also want to visit the Creche Beu Machado daycare center, which is a social venture project entirely run by volunteers.
 View all Salvador Bahia Tours.

 Jesuit Ruins of San Ignacio & the Wanda Gem Mines